fstijnman/think_onward/README.md

 ### Metrics

 Some options:
-- Event classification (rare events)
+- Event classification (if there will be an outage)
-- Lead time accuracy
+- Lead time accuracy (how long will the outage last)
-- Severity prediction (customer impact)
+- Severity prediction (how many people are affected by the outage)
-- Location precision
+- Location precision (where exactly is the outage) < I expect that we would already make a per state prediction

 ### Baseline